-As you reflect on your relationship with alcohol, you can also take our free drinking habits quiz to see if you meet the criteria for alcohol use disorder, a medical condition characterized by drinking more than you want to despite your desire to cut down.
+As you reflect on your relationship with alcohol, you can also look to see if you meet the criteria for alcohol use disorder, a medical condition characterized by drinking more than you want to despite your desire to cut down.
 Remember, you don’t need to identify as a heavy drinker or check any boxes in order to seek help and change your relationship with alcohol.
 All you need is a curiosity and willingness to explore the benefits of drinking less.

 You don’t have to do it alone.
 Expert clinicians and evidence-based treatment can help you make meaningful change on your own terms.